 Late Night TV Does Not Promote Sleep Time

 Few parents would argue that watching television late at night doesn’t impact a child’s sleep patterns.
+However a new study from the Seattle Children’s Research Institute suggests that sleep disturbances in children are even greater if they have watched violent television or other media.

 Studying more than 600 children between the ages of three and five, researchers asked parents to monitor and record their children’s media viewing for a week.
 During the same period, parents were asked to monitor their children’s sleep habits and pay particular attention to the occurrence of nightmares, trouble waking up in the morning and daytime fatigue.